exexexll/Bumpin.io/TERMS-OF-SERVICE.md

 ## 19. INDEMNIFICATION

-You agree to indemnify, defend, and hold harmless Napalm Sky, its officers, directors, employees, and agents from any claims, damages, losses, liabilities, and expenses (including legal fees) arising from:
+You agree to indemnify, defend, and hold harmless BUMPIn, its officers, directors, employees, and agents from any claims, damages, losses, liabilities, and expenses (including legal fees) arising from:
 - Your use of the Service
 - Your violation of these Terms
 - Your violation of any rights of another